 This is a brief history of the time van Gogh lived in Provence, in the late 1880s.
 It will help you to understand the background context of van Gogh’s paintings and bring to life the places you will visit in Arles and Saint Remy de Provence (listed below).

 The Yellow House - van Gogh's home in France, which was destroyed by a WWII bomb (Van Gogh Museum, Amsterdam)

-Vincent van Gogh spent much of his working life in France, which leads many to wonder whether he was French.
+During his time in France, Vincent van Gogh lived in Paris, Arles and Saint-Remy-de-Provence and finally in Auvers-sur-Oise just outside Paris, where he died in 1890.
+The fact that he spent much of his working life in France leads many to wonder whether he was French.
 He was in fact Dutch, born in Zundert in the Netherlands in 1853.
-In 1888, after a few years in Paris, van Gogh decided to move to the South of France.
+In 1888, after spending a few years living in Paris, van Gogh decided to move to the South of France.
 The unique light in Provence fascinated him and the quality of life there suited him.

 Van Gogh in Arles, Provence

-Arles was the first city he moved to and was his muse for some of his most renowned paintings and drawings.
-Nowadays considered among the masterpieces of this period, his abstract artwork was perhaps 'too modern' for the 19th century, and unfortunately often not appreciated.
-In the two years van Gogh spent in Provence, he produced about 200 paintings and 100 drawings, many of which are in the Van Gogh Museum in Amsterdam and other museums around the world.
+Arles was van Gogh’s muse for some of his most renowned paintings and drawings.
+Nowadays considered among the masterpieces of this period, his abstract artwork was perhaps 'too modern' for the 19th century and unfortunately often not appreciated.
+In the two years van Gogh spent in Provence, he produced about 200 paintings and 100 drawings, many of which are now in the Van Gogh Museum in Amsterdam and other museums around the world.

 Orchard in Blossom near Arles, Vincent Van Gogh, 1888